smlx/piv-agent/README.md

 ## Usage

 Currently requires systemd socket activation.
-Similar configuration may be possible on macOS(?? if you know how to do this please open an issue or PR!)
+Similar configuration may be possible on macOS (see [issue #12](https://github.com/smlx/piv-agent/issues/12)) or other systems.
+PRs welcome!

 `piv-agent.service` looks for `$HOME/go/bin/piv-agent` by default.
 If the binary is in a different location you'll have to edit the service file.